RetroDECK/ES-DE/USERGUIDE.md

 If you have installed RetroArch at another location, simply start the Settings application, search for _path_ in the _Find a setting_ field and choose _Edit environment variables for your account_.
 Edit the _Path_ variable and add the directory where RetroArch is installed.
 This is required as there is no apparent way for ES-DE to find where RetroArch has been installed by the Steam application.

-Unfortunately on Linux it's at the moment not possible to run the Steam release of RetroArch due to technical reasons.
-This RetroArch release runs as a type of container which can't be executed from ES-DE while correctly passing the necessary core and game options.
-Similarly it's not possible to launch RetroArch via the Steam application either as there seems to be a bug in Steam or RetroArch that prevents blankspaces from being present in game ROM files when passed as arguments (this works fine on Windows so it's definitely a Linux-specific issue and as well the same problem occurs if attempting to manually enter the launch command from a terminal window).
+On Linux the Steam release of RetroArch is currently not supported.

 ## Using emulators in AppImage format on Linux

-AppImages are a great way to package emulators on Linux as they work across many different distributions, and launching and running them introduces virtually no overhead.
-There is one problem though in that there is no standardized directory for storing these files, meaning ES-DE could have issues locating them.
+AppImages is a great way to package emulators on Linux as they work across many different distributions, and launching and running them introduces virtually no overhead.
+There is one small problem though in that there is no standardized directory for storing these files, meaning ES-DE could have issues locating them.

-As such all bundled emulator configuration entries that support AppImages will look for these files in the following directories:
+Therefore all bundled emulator configuration entries that support AppImages will look for these files in the following directories:

 ```
 ~/Applications/